PSP-Archive/ARK-4/README.md

 - Compatible with every `PSP` model (including testkits and devkits) and every `PS Vita` model.

-- Support for `homebrew` and `plugins`, compatible with legacy 1.50 software via Leda or 150 Kernel Addon.
+- Support for `homebrew` and `plugins`, compatible with legacy 1.50 software.

 - Heavily optimized `Inferno 2` ISO Driver.